UNIT-Electronics/CH55x_SDCC_Doc/docs/_sources/install_windows.rst.txt

    :alt: rename make
    :width: 100%

 .. warning::
-    Sometimes the file is necessary create a copy and rename it to make.exe
+    Sometimes, it is necessary to create a copy of the file and rename it to make.exe.

 path::